TT (song)

 "TT" is a song recorded by South Korean girl group Twice.
 The song was released by JYP Entertainment on October 24, 2016, as the lead single from their third extended play Twicecoaster: Lane 1.
 It was written and composed by Sam Lewis and Black Eyed Pilseung respectively.
 The title "TT" refers to an emoticon used to express crying or sadness.

 The Japanese version of "TT" was released as the lead single from the group's first Japanese compilation album, #Twice.
 Its accompanying music video was released on June 21, 2017.

 Background and release

-On October 10, 2016, JYP Entertainment announced Twice's comeback with the title track "TT" from their third EP Twicecoaster: Lane 1.
-The first teaser for the music video was unveiled on October 20, featuring a boy and a girl wearing Halloween costumes, followed by the second teaser on the 21st.
+On October 10, 2016, JYP Entertainment announced that Twice would release their third EP Twicecoaster: Lane 1.
+The first teaser for the music video for "TT" was unveiled on October 20, featuring a boy and a girl wearing Halloween costumes, followed by the second teaser next day.
 It was released on October 24 as a digital download on various music sites.
 A remix version titled "TT (TAK Remix)" was released on February 20, 2017, as a bonus track from Twice's special album Twicecoaster: Lane 2.